Brand Development Guide

 Step 2: Getting to Know Your Customer

-Recognize the most important and valuable part of discovery is identifying your customer segments.
+Recognize the most important and valuable part of the discovery is identifying your customer segments.
 Segmenting customers into separate groups helps you to identify their likes, interests and values.
 Developing a better understanding of your customer segments will help you to tailor your messaging and design efforts to something that will speak to them and grab their attention.

 Exercise: Who are your main customer segments?
 Identify 3-5.